-According to Theorems III.1 and III.2, the hyperstar quantum access structure containing 3 hyperedges must be a hypercycle quantum access structure.
-Reference \cite{ref31} has given the explicit construction of the secret sharing scheme on these hyperstar access structures.
-So this subsection constructs a secret sharing scheme with optimal information rates, and gives these explicit construction on the hypercycle access structures $H_3(P,\varGamma_i)(i\in [5, 12])$ containing three hyperedges as shown in Fig.3.
+According to Theorems 3.1 and 3.2, the hyperstar quantum access structure containing three hyperedges must be a hypercycle quantum access structure.
+[13] has given the explicit construction of the PCSS schemes on these hyperstar access structures.
+So this subsection constructs PCSS schemes with OPR, and gives these explicit construction for the hypercycle access structures $H_3(P,\varGamma_i)(i\in [5, 12])$ , as shown in Fig.2.